 Overseas Nursing Programme / Adaptation to Midwifery Programme

 Those accepted onto the NMC register that have been trained outside the EEA will be required to take a nursing or midwifery course to adapt their existing skills to allow them to practice in UK.

 While completing the course, applicants may be able to find work in the UK as Healthcare Assistants or as an Auxiliary Trained Abroad worker.

 Proficiency in English is essential

-(IELTS), to demonstrate that they can understand and communicate confidently when on British shores.
+Applicants will be asked to take English tests via the International English Language Testing System (IELTS), to demonstrate that they can understand and communicate confidently when on British shores.
 The tests cover listening, reading, writing and speaking.
 A minimum overall score of 7.0 is required for NMC registration.

 Apply well in advance

 Consequently, it is important to send your application off well in advance of the date you actually would like to arrive in the UK.